hackoregon/transportation-systems/README.md

 # Transportation Systems

-Hack Oregon exploring the Call to Action: WHAT DO WE KNOW TODAY THAT CAN GUIDE THE TRANSPORTATION INFRASTRUCTURE FOR SMART CITIES OF TOMORROW?
+Hack Oregon exploring the Call to Action: What do we know today that can guide the Transportation Infrastructure for Smart Cities of tomorrow?

 ## About the Theme